openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 	ProvisionerEventDelete ProvisionerEventType = "Delete" )

+// HookResource represent the resources on which hook action
+// needs to be executed
+type HookResource struct {
+	// List of Annotations, mapped to the type of resources, needs to be added on the given resource Annotations map[ResourceType][]string `json:"annotations"`

+	// List of Finalizers, mapped to the type of resources, needs to be added on the given resource Finalizers map[ResourceType][]string `json:"finalizers"` }

-// HookConfig represent the hook to be executed by nfs-provisioner type HookConfig struct {
+// HookConfig represent the to be executed by nfs-provisioner type HookConfig struct {
 	// Name represent hook name
 	Name string `json:"name"`

-	// List of Annotations, mapped to type of resources, needs to be added on given resource Annotations map[ResourceType][]string `json:"annotations"`

-	// List of Finalizers, mapped to type of resources, needs to be added on given resource Finalizers map[ResourceType][]string `json:"finalizers"`
+	// Resource store the resources on which this hook will be executed Resource HookResource `json:"resource"`

 	// Event defines provisioning event on which
 	// given hook action needs to be executed